-The Bridge mono mode is used to deliver both channels' power to a single load.
+Bridge mono mode is used to deliver two channels' power to a single load.
 The nominal impedance of the load must be more than 3 ohms.
-Set the Link switches to the "On" position and use one of the input connectors.
-You may use the remaining input connectors to carry the signal to other amps.
+Set the Link switch to the pressed -"IN"-position and use one of the input connectors.
+You can use the remaining input connectors to carry signal to other amps.
 Both level attenuators must be at the same position.
-We recommend that you set them to the 0dB (full) position.
+We recommend that you put them in the 0dB (full) position.
+Connect the speaker as shown.